 If a hit and run accident has left you injured, you’re going to deal with your own insurance company—since the other driver and therefore their car insurance policy are AWOL.

 Your insurance company, though you purchased an insurance policy to protect you in just such a situation, is first and foremost in the business of making money for themselves.
 That means keeping its payouts—including yours—as low as possible.
 In the best of times, insurance companies are loath to pay out, and they become especially truculent with hit and run drivers.
-Your claim is far too important to leave to the vagaries of the insurance company—you need an experienced car accident attorney to handle your claim.
+Your claim is far too important to leave to the vagaries of the insurance company—you need an experienced motor-vehicle lawyer to handle your claim.

 It’s difficult to put too fine a point on what an insurance company will do in its efforts to deny your claim or minimize your settlement.
 In Tricks of the Trade: How Insurance Companies Deny, Delay, Confuse and Refuse, the American Association for Justice reports on exactly how low many insurance companies will go to keep from justly compensating you for the damages you incur in an accident.
 This includes well-known companies that spend billions of advertising dollars to gain your trust.
 Some of their techniques—denying claims outright, delaying claims and payments, and confusing claimants with incomprehensible insurance doublespeak—are extremely heavy–handed.
 In other words, it’s bad.

 If You Were Injured in a Hit and Run Accident, Consult a Skilled Houston Car Accident Attorney Today